RaphaelBecquart/IJM-internship/README.md

 schmidtealignano@gmail.com
 The 201106: same password (with cap on the first letter) that Az Lab PC

-## The aim of this code is to analyse automatically the orientation of centriole inside planarians.
+## Machine learning-based prediction of centriole orientation in planarians.

 **Experimental requirement:**
 Immunofluorescence images acquired in DIC and anti-rootletin appropriate wavelength at 10x objective